aaditayaarya/Super_Store_Sales_Dashboard/README.md

 4. A small group of **repeat customers** accounts for a significant portion of total revenue.
 5. **Office Supplies** are sold in high quantities but yield less profit per unit.

-**Office Supplies** are sold in high quantities but yield less profit per unit.

 ---

 ## 🛠 **Tools Used**